Infinite connected sums, K-area and positive scalar curvature: Gromov's -area

 \section{Gromov's $K$-area}

-The concept of $K$-area was introduced by Gromov \cite{G1} in order to quantify previous results on geometric-topological obstructions to the existence of metrics with positive curvature.
+The concept of $K$-area was introduced by Gromov \cite{gromov1996positive} in order to quantify previous results on geometric-topological obstructions to the existence of metrics with positive scalar curvature.
 We now briefly review this material.

-Let $(X,g)$ be a closed Riemannian manifold (not necessarily spin) of even dimension.
-Basic results in $K$-theory \cite{K} show that the set of complex vector bundles over $X$ which are homologically non-trivial (i.e. which have at least a nonzero Chern number) is nonempty.
-Notice that by Chern-Weil theory \cite{KN} the Chern numbers, which are topological invariants of $\Ec$, can be computed by integrating over $X$ certain universal differential forms depending on the curvature tensor $R^{\Ec}$ of any compatible connection on $\Ec$.
-Thus $\Ec$ is homologically trivial (i.e. all Chern numbers vanish) if $R^{\Ec}=0$.
-We then let $\Ec$ vary over the set of homologically non-trivial hermitian bundles (and compatible connections) over $X$ and define the $K$-area of $(X,g)$ by
+Let $(X^{2k},g)$ be a closed Riemannian manifold (not necessarily spin).
+By pulling back any of the half-spin bundles $S^\pm_{\mathbb S^{2k}}\to \mathbb S^{2k}$, whose top Chern classes are non-trivial, under a degree one map we have that the set of complex vector bundles over $X$ which are {\em homologically non-trivial} (i.e. which have at least a nonzero Chern number) is nonempty.
+Notice that by Chern-Weil theory, the Chern numbers, which are topological invariants of $\Ec$, can be computed by integrating over $X$ certain universal differential forms depending on the curvature tensor $R^{\Ec}$ of any compatible connection on $\Ec$.
+Thus $\Ec$ is {\em homologically trivial} (i.e. all Chern numbers vanish) if $R^{\Ec}=0$.
+Here and in what follows we abuse notation and denote simply by $R^{\Ec}$ the curvature of {\it any} compatible connection on $\Ec$.